ArmAlam/HackerRank-30-Days-of-Code/README.md

-HackerRank 30 Days of Code solutions  using CPP
+HackerRank 30 Days of Code solutions  using C & CPP